tommmcloud/k8s-homelab/README.md

 # k8s-homelab

-A hands-on Kubernetes lab I built to get proper muscle memory with k8s — deployments, debugging, rollbacks, node inspection, the works.
+A hands on Kubernetes lab I built to get proper muscle memory with k8s — deployments, debugging, rollbacks, node inspection, the works.
 Runs entirely free using k3d (k8s in Docker) so no cloud spend needed.

 ---